groovenauts/MatchItFast/doc/HOW_TO_PREPARE_DOCUMENT_EMBEDDINGS.md

 To eliminate the redundant rows and keep traceability, we decide to assign ID for each article based on the SHA1 hash from title and url column.

+And to show the fine query results, we want to de-duplicate articles whose the same titles.

-Now let's extract embeddings from the public dataset with unique ID for each article with BigQuery.
+Now let's extract embeddings from the public dataset with unique title for each article with BigQuery.

 ```
 WITH